diofant/diofant/docs/modules/integrals/g-functions.rst

 An important part of the algorithm is a table expressing various functions as Meijer G-functions.
 This is essentially a table of Mellin Transforms in disguise.
-The following automatically generated table shows the formulae currently implemented in SymPy.
+The following automatically generated table shows the formulae currently implemented in Diofant.
 An entry "generated" means that the corresponding G-function has a variable number of parameters.
 This table is intended to shrink in future, when the algorithm's capabilities of deriving new formulae improve.
 Of course it has to grow whenever a new class of special functions is to be dealt with.

-.. automodule:: sympy.integrals.meijerint_doc
+.. automodule:: diofant.integrals.meijerint_doc